March 14, 2026 (3mo ago)

 Knowing when to say no. AI will implement almost any feature I describe if I frame the request confidently.
 It rarely pushes back with "this is the wrong approach" or "this will create a problem in three months."
 That skepticism is something I have to supply myself.

 Subtle Rust lifetime issues.
 Straightforward borrow checker errors are fine.
-But the ones that involve async lifetimes, shared mutable state across task boundaries, or complex interaction between the proxy and the deployment engine — those require careful human reasoning.
+But the ones that involve async lifetimes, shared mutable state across task boundaries, or complex interaction between multiple crates — those require careful human reasoning.
 AI gets them wrong often enough that I've learned to treat its suggestions as a starting point, not an answer.

 The biggest shift is that I've stopped writing first drafts of boilerplate myself.
 I used to start every new module by typing from scratch.
-Now I describe what I want in a comment and let Claude draft the structure, then I revise from there.
+Now I describe what I want and let Claude draft the structure, then I revise from there.

 This sounds minor, but it changed my relationship with tedious tasks.
 The parts of coding I used to procrastinate because they were boring are now the fastest parts.
 The cognitive overhead of starting a new file went to nearly zero.

-What it means is that my attention is available for the hard parts.
+What that means in practice: my attention is available for the hard parts.
 Designing the state machine for a new deployment feature.
 Thinking through the failure modes.
 Deciding what to leave out.
 That's where I spend my time now.

 For a solo developer building something this large, 30% faster is the difference between shipping and not shipping.